Desmond Hayde: Later life

-Hayde spent 30 years in the Indian Army before retiring as a brigadier in 1978.
+Hayde spent 30 years in the Indian Army before retiring as a brigadier in 1978 and then served as Inspector General in the Mizoram Police till 1984.
 He then moved to Kotdwar in Uttarakhand, his wife's hometown.
 He set up the ex-servicemen league in Kotdwar and readily helped former members of the Jat Regiment.
 He donated some land upon which a school (now named Hayde Heritage Academy) was built in Kotdwar.
 He also adopted many stray dogs.

 Personal life

-Hayde married Sheela, a Garhwali from Kotdwar in what was then Uttar Pradesh, but is now in Uttarakhand.
-He met her when he was a young officer in Bareilly.
-They had three sons, one of whom joined the Indian Army and retired as a lieutenant colonel.
-Another son, Walter, lived in Canada until his passing away on 8 March 2017.